pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

     ```

 1. You have now authored your first SupplyChain.
 View the SupplyChain definition created by the wizard
-by viewing the manifest created in the `supplychains/` folder.
+by viewing the manifest created in the `supplychains/` directory.
 Run:

   ```console
   cat supplychains/appbuildv1.yaml